DataDog/documentation/content/en/profiler/profiler_troubleshooting/ruby.md

 ## Segmentation faults in `gc_finalize_deferred` in Ruby versions 2.6 to 3.2

 A workaround for this issue is automatically applied since [`dd-trace-rb` version 1.21.0][3].
-We recommend upgrading to this version or later to fix this issue.
+Datadog recommends upgrading to this version or later to fix this issue.

 Prior to version 1.21.0, in rare situations the profiler could trigger [Ruby VM Bug #19991][12] that manifests itself as a "Segmentation fault" with a crash stack trace including the `gc_finalize_deferred` function.